ROCm/rdc/docs/user_guide/api.md

 •        librdc_client.so: Exposes RDC functionality using gRPC client.

 •        librdc.so: RDC API.
-This depends on librocm_smi.so.
+This depends on libamd_smi.so.

-•        librocm_smi.so: Stateless low overhead access to GPU data.
+•        libamd_smi.so: Stateless low overhead access to GPU data.

 ![Libraries](../data/api_libs.png)